 If you hear the term QDRO, you’ll know that you’re a full-fledged grown-up.

-It’s an abbreviation you’ll often hear from a judge in a divorce court, or perhaps your attorney will bring it up.
+It’s an abbreviation sometimes uttered by a judge in a divorce court, or perhaps your attorney will bring it up.
 QDRO stands for qualified domestic relations order.
 To learn more about QDROs, read on.

 What Is a QDRO?

 A QDRO is a court order that judges use to split up certain types of retirement plans, like a 401(k), into two equal parts for a divorcing couple.
 Not every retirement plan, however.
 For instance, a legal order called a “transfer incident to divorce” will carve up an IRA, or individual retirement plan.

 You’ll usually need to get a QDRO if you and your spouse share the following financial retirement plans: